javadasoodeh/CV/opencv_basic/Image_Manipulations_and_Transformations/IMAGE_MANIPULATIONS_AND_TRANSFORMATIONS.md

 4- Applying the rotation to the image using the rotation matrix.
 5- Displaying the rotated images.

+##### Detailed Explanation
+Understanding the Rotation Matrix
+The rotation matrix is a fundamental concept in linear algebra used to rotate points in a plane.
+It is a 2x3 matrix for 2D image rotation, defined as:

 ##### Understanding the Rotation Matrix with Center Translation